HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 ##### `sizes` accuracy

 Responsive images can be tricky.
 Authoring reasonably-accurate `sizes` attributes – and keeping them up to date with evolving page layouts and content – might be the hardest part about getting responsive images right.
-How many authors  get `sizes` wrong?
+How many author get `sizes` wrong?
 And how wrong do they get it?

 {{ figure_markup(
   image="distribution-of-img-sizes-errors.png",